 We aim to accomplish our mission by:

-- building a 35-unit cohousing ecovillage on the Eden Hall campus of Chatham University.
+- building a 35-unit cohousing ecovillage on land currently owned by the Sisters of Divine Providence.

 - attracting people who share a desire to participate in the community and also value the differences among each other.